Memorial Day is for remembering those who served who didn’t make it back home alive. We honor their sacrifice.

 He asked me if I knew about the Doom Patrol?
 I had not, so this is the story I was told:

-The company returned to base and some of the men reported having to leave a body behind.
-A battalion commander made the decision to have a volunteer group go back and get my Dad’s body.
-Eight men from his company volunteered and they planned to leave early the next morning so they would arrive near the crater at first light.
+Once the company returned to base, a battalion commander made the decision to have a volunteer group go back and get the body.
+Eight men from his company, Company C, volunteered and they planned to leave early the next morning so they would arrive near the crater at first light.
 They had little time to get the body because the area was scheduled for a B-52 carpet bombing soon.
 The Doom Patrol, as it became known, had to get in, get the body, and get out quickly.

 According to a press release at the time, the Doom Patrol did the job and was able to recover my Dad’s remains and get it back to our family.
 The story was picked up by the news wires all over the country.

-Jack Wells wrote about the Doom Patrol in an article in Leatherneck Magazine and was contacting me because he wanted to try and get some medals for members of the Doom Patrol.
+Jack Wells wrote about the Doom Patrol in an article in Leatherneck Magazine and was contacting me because he wanted to try and get some medals for members who retrieved the body.
 For some reason none had been handed out in 1968.
 I was able to give him as much information about our end of the events as I could.
 He sent me a copy of the article as well.

 The story I had been told since I was a child was that the first funeral in March of 1968 buried my Dad’s leg as that was all the company was able to take out after the ambush.
+I wasn’t sure why his leg was separate from the body but learned later, through official records, that an enemy bullet had hit a grenade my Dad had on his belt and the explosion separated the leg from the body.
 The 2nd funeral was for the rest of remains that had been recovered around the time of the first funeral.
 The 2nd burial was in late April.